Gary Bannerman: The newspaper years

 By 1970, Bannerman was receiving offers to work at major urban dailies outside of the Maritime provinces, but the decision to leave was difficult.
 In major markets with scores of talented and established reporters available, the freelance sideline would be nowhere near so lucrative, nor would his work be exclusively the best of the prime assignments.
 Eventually, however, it became apparent that career development required that big step.
 He first approached Lynch and the Southam News boss - by then a national icon - told Bannerman to take his pick of any Southam newspaper coast to coast and he would endeavour to get him placed.
 When he advised Lynch that the Vancouver Province would be preferred (an opportunity to learn about the west coast) Bannerman insisted upon just one prerequisite from any new employer: the role must be full-time political reporting, a beat position.

 The Province recruited him to cover Vancouver City Hall and also the provincial legislature, as the junior of two reporters when the Legislature was in session in the BC capital of Victoria.
 Both assignments were fortuitous.
 In 1970, reclaiming the cities was "in" and Bannerman soon evolved the City Hall beat into a column on Urban Affairs, also writing about developments nationally and internationally.
 The newspaper gave him a budget to travel and he visited the mayors of Toronto, Montreal (the charismatic Jean Drapeau) and the urban affairs minister in Ottawa.
-In Victoria, he would soon become close to perhaps the greatest figure in BC history, Premier W.A.C.
+In Victoria, he would soon become close to perhaps the greatest figure in British Columbia history, Premier W.A.C.
 Bennett.
 When Bannerman privately introduced himself to the legendary Bennett, a NB native himself, and advised that his brother Russell Bennett had been one of his teachers in Moncton High School, Bennett somewhat adopted the new arrival.
 Another mentorship began and intensified after Bennett was defeated in the 1972 election.
 Bannerman would later work with W.A.C.
 Bennett and write his last formal paper on any topic, a brief to a Royal Commission studying BC Rail, which was published in full in The Vancouver Sun, spanning two full pages.

 Another aspect of the work at The Province, nurtured and supported by his editors, was investigative reporting, which had become somewhat of a specialty.
 Several exposés of frauds and misbehaviour had attracted widespread attention.
 This is the work that piqued the interest of CKNW Radio and led to another intriguing job offer.